 Grow your audience

-Now that you’ve identified the types of travellers visiting your profile, perhaps you’re curious to know what sorts of potential guests your competitors’ profiles are attracting.
+Now that you’ve identified the types of travelers visiting your profile, perhaps you’re curious to know what sorts of potential guests your competitors’ profiles are attracting.
 After all, your competition’s guests could very well be your guests.

 Expanding your audience to include theirs can help you grow your business.
 So how do you do it?
-With the Visitors’ Profile, you also have access to traveller data for your competitors’ profiles—leverage it.
+With the Visitors’ Profile, you also have access to traveler data for your competitors’ profiles—leverage it.

 And if you want an easy way to ensure your rates are just as attractive as your competitors’, if not more so, use the rate shopper feature on your PRO account to this very end.